 Isn’t Acupuncture Painful?

 Most pets find acupuncture sessions relaxing, in fact, many of our patients actually fall asleep during sessions.
 Although the idea of being stuck with needles might seem objectionable to you, animals experience pain differently and many won’t mind the needles.
-This is not true of every pet, however, so you might want to have a trial session or discuss your concerns with Dr. Eve before moving ahead.
+This is not true of every pet, however, so you might want to have a trial session or discuss your concerns with Dr. Elizabeth before moving ahead.
 If your pet is fond of treats, we will encourage you to bring them to give to your pet while the needles are being placed.

 Your pet’s personality, his body composition (pets with more fat might feel the needles less than thin animals) and the nature of the disease all play a role in whether your pet is a good candidate for acupuncture or not.
 Acupuncture for pets can be a great way to solve your pet’s problems without the need for medications.